Keep up to date with news and useful information relating to SEND matters in Swindon Borough.

-What are special educational needs and what is a disability?
+What does special educational needs and disabilities mean?

-Children and young people with special educational needs (SEN) often need extra help and support to learn.
+Children and young people with special educational needs and disabilities (SEND) often need extra help and support to learn.

-The SEND Code of Practice sets out four areas of SEN:
+The SEND Code of Practice sets out four areas of SEND:

 Communicating and interacting